nodejs-projects-kenanhancer/serverless-azure-functions-typescript-demo/README.md

 ![Image7](/images/image7.png)

-This code will start `Azure Emulator` firstly then host `Azure Functions` locally.
+This code will start `Microsoft Azure Emulator` firstly then host `Azure Functions` locally.

 ```shell
 npm run dev
 ```

-- If there are more than one project working with `Azure Emulator`, than change value of `LocalHttpPort` field in `local.settings.json` file
+- If there are more than one project working with `Microsoft Azure Emulator`, than change value of `LocalHttpPort` field in `local.settings.json` file
     - default value is `"LocalHttpPort": 7071`
 - Set value of `AzureWebJobsStorage` field in `local.settings.json` file one of the following values.
     - default value is `"AzureWebJobsStorage": "UseDevelopmentStorage=true;"`